 - If there is any acknowledgement or receipt of any information under an agreement with foreign countries with regard to such income.

-- If the person’s cases are covered under the certain specified Acts.
+- If the person's case is covered under the certain specified Acts.

 The duration of the Income Declaration Scheme, 2016 is 4 months starting from 1st June 2016 to 30th September 2016.